ken-okabe/vanfs/README-howFP.md

 Alternatively, it might be more accurate to say that the  **engine is built-in**  from the start.

-In functional programming, code is a composition of  **expressions** , and the evaluation order of these expressions is strictly defined based on mathematical rules.
+In Functional Programming, code is a composition of  **expressions** , and the evaluation order of these expressions is strictly defined based on mathematical rules.

-Therefore,  **statements**  that control the flow of code, as in imperative programming, are not required in functional programming. (*In principle, at least.)*
+Therefore,  **statements**  that control the flow of code, as in Imperative Programming, are not required in Functional Programming. (*In principle, at least.)*

 ## Operator associativity